browserengineering/book/book/invalidation.md

 let's make it a little easier to see the dependency graph.
 And along the way we can extract *invariants* from the code and assert the shape of that graph in a central place.
-That will give us a second benefit of [hardening] our browser against accidental bugs in the future, and a third one of making the browser a bit faster because it won't need to update the graph over and over every time layout is run.
+That will give us a second benefit of [hardening] our browser against accidental bugs in the future.
+But as we'll see, there is a third benefit that is just as important---performance.

 [hardening]: https://en.wikipedia.org/wiki/Hardening_(computing)